Measuring links between human exposure to 15 elements and breast cancer

 Of the 15 metals that were tested, none showed a strong association with the risk of breast cancer.
 While this finding doesn’t speak to the overall risks posed by some of the metals, which are toxic in other ways, it could provide information on their roles in breast cancer risk.
 For example, molybdenum levels in the nails were linked to a reduced incidence of breast cancer.

-Social, racial, and environmental impacts of metal uptake in women
+Social and environmental impacts of metal uptake in women

-There is no biological difference in metal uptake between different racial/ethnic groups, so differences in environmental and other sources of exposure are likely linked to different levels of metals between these groups.
-Numerous studies have shown that minoritized communities often live closer to sources of industrial pollution and hazardous waste and in areas with higher levels of air pollution, which produces greater exposure to these contaminants.
-Social stressors like poverty, violence, or discrimination can also play a role as they increase vulnerability to environmental contaminants.
+Additionally, our study highlighted correlations between social and environmental factors and metal exposures.
+Differences in environmental and other sources of exposure are likely linked to different levels of metals between populations.
+Numerous studies have shown that communities that often live closer to sources of industrial pollution and hazardous waste and in areas with higher levels of air pollution have greater exposure to these contaminants.
+Social stressors like poverty can also play a role as they increase vulnerability to environmental contaminants.

 Learn more about RTI's work in Analytical Laboratory Science.